Pathi-rao/Image-Similarity-Estimation-using-Siamese-Neural-Networks/README.md

 We have used the [dataset](https://www.mvtec.com/company/research/datasets/mvtec-ad) from MVTec AD which contains good and anomaly samples from 15 classes and trained the model using Siamese Neural Networks.
 We were able to do that by pairing images from same and different models such that the model can learn the similarity metric.

+We have trained the model for 100 epochs on a NVIDIA 3060Ti GPU which took around 3.5 hours.
-During the test time, we have compared images from same class and as well as images from other class and got their distance metric, which helped us analyze the performance of our model.
+During the test time, we have compared images from same class and as well as images from other class and obtained their distance metric, which helped us analyze the performance of our model.